Diabetes Health Guidelines

 Blood pressure (hypertension) guidelines

-The target level for people with diabetes is actually lower than the target for people without diabetes.
+The target levels for people with diabetes with complications such as diabetic retinopathy and nephropathy (kidney disease) are lower than the target for people without diabetes because high blood pressure accelerates these conditions.

 - Read more about blood pressure